muhammad-jiku/jikmunn-real-estate-enterprise/README.md

 _A full-stack real estate management platform built with Next.js, Express, PostgreSQL, and AWS._

-Jikmunn Real Estate Enterprise is a real estate application that enables tenants to sign in, search for suitable properties, and complete purchases seamlessly.
-Managers can use the platform to efficiently oversee and manage leases.
+Rentiful is a real estate application built under the Jikmunn Real Estate Enterprise project.
+It enables tenants to sign in, search for suitable properties, and complete purchases seamlessly, while managers can efficiently oversee and manage leases.

 [![IMAGE ALT TEXT HERE](https://jikmunn-real-estate-enterprise-s3-images.s3.ap-southeast-1.amazonaws.com/banner.png)](https://main.d3rbuo7pe8yfmf.amplifyapp.com/)
 👉 Click the image to visit the site.